How I wound up in a tent in the high desert of SW New Mexico plotting to take down the two-party system.

 I was only expecting to stick around for a few days, but the team needed some help getting the video to the finish line and spreading the word about the launch.
 I didn’t have anything time sensitive to tend to and was enjoying my stay there, so I decided to hop in and lend some extra hands.
 There was an innovative financial services company in the Bay Area with two close friends actively engaging me in a project that was also very compelling, but I sensed I might get more out of hanging in San Diego with these folks, at least in the near term.
 Was I going to learn about distributed self-governance at a wealth management office in SF?
 In my self-righteous free agency I only wanted to work with teal organizations moving forward, and there seemed to be one right in front of me.
 As I was in a fortunate position of not needing income immediately, I placed more value on the educational experience and adventure.

 With Siempo I often felt like I was going at it alone, in terms of holding the vision and living the mission.
 With One Nation, we were all in it together.
 A community of practice living “all in for all life” which would later be defined as “enjoying the highest quality of life possible while being of maximum service to all life.”
-It cost less than $1k/person/mo (made possible through a combination of minimalist living, membership subscriptions and donors) to live, eat, be trained and entertained.
+It cost less than $1k/person/mo (made possible through a combination of minimalist living, Christopher and Sophia’s consulting income, and donor contributions averaging $1,600/mo) to live, eat, be trained and entertained.
 We called this work-trade “Co-hab Co-lab” program a “Game B” paradise–nodding to the memetic tag that aggregates a myriad of visions, projects and experiments that model potential future civilizational.

 It was a kind of paradise for me.
 Backyard hiking trails that climbed 1,000 ft. to dramatic ocean views.
 Morning dips in the water.
 Regular coaching.
 Daily breakthroughs.
 Steam room.
 Spontaneous dance parties.
 We thought we had hacked society be able to work from a retreat center-like environment at minimal cost and peak positive impact.
 An island of sanity and coherence in an sea of chaos and fear.
 Why not try to create our own version of “paradise” and have the best year of our lives?
 I had never considered that I could do that.
 Why can’t work be fun, spiritual, transformational?
 We would tease how today was going to be “the best day ever!”
 And there actually were many times where I declared it was.
 Including several where it was for all of us.
 Then I’d sit down to journal on how this could be even more paradisiacal, share the list on Slack and make it so over the following week.
 Repeat.